keichan34/www.openorthomap.org/content/posts/2024-11-catalog.md

 2. File Count:
    The second line (`meta,count,2`) indicates that two files are associated with this S2 cell.
 Note that a single file can span multiple cells, typically calculated using a bounding box around the file’s coverage.

-3. Subcell Counts:
-   The subsequent `meta,subcell-count` lines show how many files are contained within each subcell.
-Here, each subcell of this level 9 cell contains two files.
-Importantly, these files may not be the same for every subcell, and subcell counts are updated progressively from the most detailed cells to the root cells.

-4. File References:
+3. File References:
-   Each `file` line includes three fields: the line type (`file`), file format (`1`), and file name.
+   Each `file` line includes the following fields: the line type (`file`), file format (`1`), file display name, file name, and cell intersection area.
 Currently, format `1` corresponds to PMTiles Tileset (Raster).
+Cell intersection area is in a range 0 to 1, corresponding to the ratio of intersection area to cell area.

 ### Handling File Limits